August 6, 2010.

 Subscribe to the Chelsea Clinton Wedding RSS Feed.
 Chelsea Clinton wedding

-Chelsea Clinton wedding pictures just became the number one trending search on Google Trends at around 10 p.m.
+Note: Chelsea Clinton wedding watch became the number one trending search on Google Trends at around 10 p.m.
 EST immediately after her wedding on July 31st, 2010.

-Here is an awesome photo gallery of the pictures:
+Here is a photo gallery of the pictures:

 http://www.huffingtonpost.com/2010/07/31/chelsea-clinton-wedding-p_n_666338.html